music-encoding/sibmei/README.md

 Help for testing and documenting for Mac welcome!

+#### Writing XPath tests

+The easiest and recommended way of writing test is to create a Sibelius test file with embedded XPath expressions that test if the file is exported to the expected MEI structures.
+The XPath tests must use the text style "XPath test".
+For an example, see `test/sibmeiTestSibs/extensions.sib`.

+When creating a new test file, copy an XPath test text from an existing test file to the new test file and modify the XPath.
+XPath expressions are evaluated in the context of the `<measure>` the XPath is attached to.

 ## Writing Extensions

 For project specific handling of text and symbols, [extension plugins](Extensions.md) can be written.